Amara Prema Yoga School, Himalayas

 Yoga Teacher Training IndiaDharamsala

 The Buddhist Influence

-The Tushita Buddhist Temple in Dharamkot is open to all visitors, hosting daily meditation, film days and short courses.
+The Tushita Buddhist Temple in Dharamkot is open to all visitors.
+Here you can participate in daily meditations, film days and a range of short courses.
 Tushita also houses a public library of Buddhist books and teachings.
-The official residence of the Dalai Lama, gives regular public teachings from his official residence (twenty five minutes walk from the yoga school).
+His Holiness, the Dalai Lama, gives regular public teachings from his official residence (twenty five minutes walk from the yoga school).
 Please check the official Dalai Lama website for public teaching dates.
-There are many other Buddhist montastries in the Dharamsala region and you will frequently see Buddhist monks walking in the streets and forests.
-The Tibetan village of Nadi is a forty minute walk through the foothills, enchanted with prayer flags and stone balanced sculptures.
+There are many other Buddhist montastries in the Dharamsala region and you will frequently pass Buddhist monks walking in the streets and forests.
+The Tibetan village of Nadi is a forty minute walk through the foothills and is enchanted with prayer flags and stone balanced sculptures.

 Trekking in the Foothills

 Dharamsala is surrounded by foothills, forest and trekking routes.
 Bhagsu temple and waterfall are a thirty minute gentle walk.
 The famous Gallu waterfall is a 1.5 hour trek from Dharamkot (passing the stunning Sunset cafe with incredible vista over the valley).
-The more popular trekking route of Triund is a 3 hour long trek (with spectacular views over three mountain tops).
-From here there is additional access to the Snow Line and overnight camping can be organised via the yoga school.
+The more popular trekking route of Triund and the Snowline is a 3 hour plus trek with spectacular views over the mountain tops.
+Trekking and overnight camping can be organised via the yoga school.

-Activities in the area include paragliding, trekking, animal sanctuary, hill-walking, cooking classes, jewelry making, music tuition, macrame, sound healing, ayurvedic treatment and Buddhist temple visits.
+Additional activities in the area include paragliding, trekking, animal sanctuary, hill-walking, cooking classes, jewelry making, music tuition, macrame, sound healing, ayurvedic treatments and Buddhist temple visits.

 How To Get Here

 There are regular international flights to New Dehli International Airport (airport code DEL).